Practical Examples of Method Overloading

 Explanation:

-- The Animal class has a method sound(), which prints a general message ("Animal makes a sound").
+- The Animal class has a method called sound(), which simply prints a general message ("Animal makes a sound").

-- The Dog subclass overrides the sound() method to provide a specific implementation ("Dog barks").
+- The Dog class overrides the sound() method to provide its own implementation ("Dog barks").

 Conclusion